kyleclo/kyleclo.github.io/_pages/about.md

 ### Augmented Reading

-  * What does `\gamma` mean again?
-Hate flipping back to page 2 to find the definition?
-Our ScholarPhi tool provides just-in-time definitions of terms & math symbols right on the PDF ([arXiv preprint](https://arxiv.org/abs/2009.14237))
+*What does `\gamma` mean again?
+Hate flipping back to page 2 to find the definition?*

+  * ScholarPhi: Just-in-Time, Position-Sensitive Definitions of Terms and Symbols ([arXiv preprint](https://arxiv.org/abs/2009.14237))

 ### Explanations

   * LIME gives you post-hoc explanations of arbitrary model predictions.
 But what if a user says *Show me more/less* for that explanation?
-Tuning a linear model for this is easy, but for neural models, our solution is LIMEADE ([arXiv preprint](https://arxiv.org/abs/2003.04315))
+Tuning a linear model for this is easy, but for neural models, our solution is **LIMEADE** ([arXiv preprint](https://arxiv.org/abs/2003.04315))

 ### Science of science